 Example 2: Storyboard social film example Videos offer the opportunity to deliver the activity-relevant headline first to grab attention, then introduce the safety tips one-by-one.
 Then the campaign identity and organisations' logos endorse the messaging at the end.

-For more information or help on our #RespectTheWater guidelines, contact rtw@rnli.org.uk Download the #RespectTheWater assets
+For more information on #RespectTheWater or further support from the National Water Safety Forum, contact RTW@nationalwatersafety.org.uk Download the #RespectTheWater assets

 Campaign Guidelines v1.0 March 2021